 CONCLUSION

 The study confirmed that car painting is an occupational hazard to those involved in the act.
-It increases the white blood cell count of the workers and prolongs the Prothrombin and artivated partial thromboplastin time.
+It increases the white blood cell count of the workers and can prolong the Prothrombin and artivated partial thromboplastin time.
 This means if not checkmated can lead to serious medical conditions.
 And years of exposure or practice prolongs the aPPT.

 RECOMMENDATIONS